CiaraFarrellSETU/Optimising-Irish-Fen-Habitat-Mapping-Codes/README.md

 # Optimising-Irish-Fen-Habitat-Mapping-Codes
 This repository contains the source code, scripts, and analytical workflows developed for optimising the mapping and monitoring of Irish fen habitats.
 Fens are complex, groundwater-fed wetland ecosystems of high conservation value under the EU Habitats Directive

+> **Note on Implementation & Manuscript:**
+> All scripts in this repository were developed and evaluated as part of the broader project research workflow.
+However, the **Site-Wide Stratified Pipeline** represents the final, optimized methodology selected and detailed in the accompanying manuscript.
-In all codes the date range, spectral features combos and data splits can be edited to look at different temporal windows, feature sets and data splits
+In all scripts, the **date ranges**, **spectral feature combinations**, and **data split ratios** can be customized to evaluate different temporal windows, feature sets, and sampling strategies across all study sites.

-BallyStrat
+## 📁 Repository Structure & Workflows

+BallyStrat/LiskeenanStrat/ScraghStrat [Site-Wide Stratified Pipeline]
 * **Data Preprocessing:** Maps string-based Fossitt habitat codes to numerical targets.
 * **Feature Engineering:** Generates an 8-band spectral index stack (`NDVI`, `SAVI`, `EVI`, `NDWI`, `GNDVI`, `GRVI`, `RVI`, `NRVI`) combined with Sentinel-2 optical bands.
 * **Stratified Sampling:** Executes an 80/20 train/validation split per class to handle class imbalance.